aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 ### 2 Create appofapps applicationset

-The ApplicationSet creates a new ArgoCD Application named "appofapps" that points to the platform/appofapps directory in your Git repository.
+The ApplicationSet creates a new Argo CD Application named "appofapps" that points to the platform/appofapps directory in your Git repository.

 ```bash
 mkdir ~/environment/hub/appofapps